Imágenes de páginas

 theology.
 Italian art of that time was more dramatic in tendency than its rival, and far inferior in execution to the Byzantine.
 Both were exclusively religious, confined to illustrating the dogmas and traditions of the Church, sometimes with touching though rude simplicity, but more often so quaintly as to excite at first view, in modern minds, sentiments quite opposed to the real feeling which inspired their authors.

 Giunta da Pisa and Cimabue are the pioneers of progress in Italian painting of the thirteenth century.
 They are admirably represented here, as well as their contemporary, Margaritone of Arezzo, whose altar-piece serves to show the starting-point from which sprung into existence the noblest school of painting the world has yet seen.
 In comparison with all who preceded him, Giotto comes to us as a revelation, a truly representative artist.
 Neither he nor his great scholars can be thoroughly appreciated outside of their frescos, although this collection suffices, so far as easel pictures can, to give their general characteristics of style, and to illustrate the motives which inspired both branches, the epic and lyric, of the noble school of religious art inaugurated by Giotto.
 It includes its most noteworthy names, as, for instance, Simone Martini, Gaddi, Orgagna, Sano di Pietro, Giottino, Laurati, and Fra Angelico, some of whose works, as shown in this collection, are as fine and precious examples of gold-background pictures in tempera, enshrined in the Gothic framework of their period, as can be found in any gallery in Europe.
 We discover, also, the delightful Gentile da Fabriano, Dello Delli, Paolo Ucello, Piero di Cosimo, and their pupils, with whom began landscape, historical, and illustrative art, and the study of animals.
-These men were conscientious students, animated by a lofty devotion to their profession, and in color and sentiment quite superior to the general tone of the prosaic naturalism of our day.
+These men were conscientious students, animated by lofty devotion to their profession, and in color and sentiment quite superior to the general tone of the prosaic naturalism of our day.
 We acknowledge their rudeness in the science of design and perspective, but no one can fail to note their earnestness, fidelity, and thoroughness, which permitted no slackness of hand or trickery of touch to conceal superficial work or reveal the impatience of indolence.
 What they did, they did knowingly and profoundly; and they sought not to conceal their ignorance by artistic affectations.
 Their speech is clear and beautiful, befitting their exalted topics.

 The collection possesses an example of Masaccio's work, most precious and rare in the history of art; in his epoch his was as great a name as Leonardo's at a later period.
 Indeed, he was the founder of the historical and naturalistic schools, based upon a faithful study of nature, idealized in composition and character to the loftiest, purely human standard of thought and feeling.
 We are able to trace the scientific development of their art from him through a remarkable series of great men, the Lippis, Botticelli, D. Ghirlandajo, Roselli, Matteo da Siena, Credi, Fra Bartolomeo, the Pollajuoli, and Verrochio, to Leonardo himself, in whom, although he preceded a little in point of time some of those named, culminated the entire strength of this band of artists.
 A single picture of Leonardo's establishes the reputation of a European gallery.
-Here we have one to our mind not only convincingly authenticated, but in better condition - having escaped both cleaner and restorer-than we usually find.
+Here we have one to our mind not only convincingly authenticated, but in better condition - having escaped both cleaner and restorer than we usually find.
 Thus not a single link is wanting in the series that so admirably illustrate the Tuscan schools of this era, except Michel Angelo, who is beyond the hope even of any collector.
 One of his compositions appears, painted by Venusti, so it is conjectured, an able pupil of Buonarroti.
 Its tone and design indicate that master sufficiently well to give an idea of his manner.
 Luca Signorelli is finely presented, in a painting unsurpassed for its perfect condition and those grandiose and dramatic qualities which won the energetic commendation of Michel Angelo himself.
 Of the contemporaries of Raphael we find fair examples of Francia, Albertinelli, an exquisite Lo Spagna, Sodoma, and an injured fresco of Andrea del Sarto, lovely even in its ruins.
 Perugino is characteristically represented in a Baptism, with his curly-toed angels, and we have by the boy Raphael a charming specimen of his Umbrian manner, in a Pieta, done before he left Perugino's studio.

-Excepting Titian and Tintoretto, a great gap,- the Venetians show well, beginning with Bellini, Giorgione, and Basaïti, and coming down to Sebastian del Piombo, Paul Veronese, and Paris Bordone.
+Excepting Titian and Tintoretto, - a great gap, the Venetians show well, beginning with Bellini, Giorgione, and Basaïti, and coming down to Sebastian del Piombo, Paul Veronese, and Paris Bordone.
 Correggio is wanting, and perhaps ever will be to America.
 The later Bolognese school contributes examples of Guido, Domenichino, and Ludovico

 « AnteriorContinuar »